fgatherlet/cl-pipe/README.markdown

 ## Description

 This is simple utilities to handle unix pipe as stream.
-This is use sb-unix, sb-sys api.
+This uses sb-unix, sb-sys api.
 Currently this works only with sbcl.

 ## API